Affiliate links on Android Authority may earn us a commission. Learn more.

 What is an AirTag?

-AirTag is an Apple-invented Bluetooth tracker the size of a US quarter.
+The AirTag is an Apple-invented wireless tracker that’s roughly the size of a US quarter.
 Compatible only with iOS devices, the AirTag can track anything from keys to wallets, pets, bicycles, and luggage.
 Due to their small size, they can be used to track almost anything.
 They can be hung from a keyring fob or slipped into whatever needs to be tracked.

 You will get faster, more accurate location results if you live in a busy, more populated area.
 A bigger area means more people, which means more iOS devices pinging that location back to Find My all the time.

-Smart trackers like the Apple AirTag and Tile Tag use Bluetooth Low Energy (BLE) to communicate with your smartphone.
+The Apple AirTag works by using Bluetooth Low Energy (BLE) to communicate with your smartphone.
 It’s worth noting that modern smart trackers also send out Bluetooth signals that any smartphone can pick up in the vicinity — not just your own.
 These nearby smartphones routinely upload your tag’s location to the cloud, allowing you to see its last known location on a map from anywhere in the world.
-Apple calls this the Find My network, while Samsung has a similar network called Galaxy Find.
+Apple calls this the Find My network.

 While Bluetooth works well enough to approximate a tag’s location, it doesn’t help narrow down the search once you’re within a few meters of it.
-For this reason, a handful of tags now also include Ultra-Wideband (UWB) technology.
+For this reason, the AirTag also includes Ultra-Wideband (UWB) technology.

 Apple AirTags use both Bluetooth and Ultra-Wideband (UWB) technologies to signal their whereabouts.

 Don’t worry if your smartphone doesn’t include UWB or you’ve purchased a Bluetooth-only tracker.
-Virtually all tags on the market also feature an onboard speaker and can play a sound.
-You’ll need to be within range of the tag and use the companion app.
+Virtually all tags on the market also feature an onboard speaker and can play a sound from their companion apps.
+You’ll need to be within range of the tag, though.

 Upon unboxing a new smart tag, you’ll first be prompted to pair it to your account.
 This is usually as simple as holding the tag close to your smartphone and following the on-screen prompts.
 Once you’ve linked a smart tag to your account, you should be able to track its location from the accompanying app.
 With UWB, as explained above, your phone should also be able to offer positional guidance to the tag.

-If you’re not within Bluetooth or UWB distance of a paired AirTag or Galaxy SmartTag, you may still be able to access its last known location.
+If you’re not within Bluetooth or UWB distance of a paired AirTag, you may still be able to access its last known location.
 In fact, your chances of finding it improve if it’s in a busy or populated area.
-This is because strangers walking past your tag will have their smartphones automatically detect it and upload its location to the Apple Find My and Samsung Galaxy Find networks.
+This is because strangers walking past your tag will have their smartphones automatically detect it and upload its location to the Apple Find My and Samsung SmartThings Find networks.

 FAQs